 Spotted lanternfly egg masses appear on all types of hard surfaces from tree trunks to patios, grills and cars.
 About 1 inch in length, putty-like fresh masses age to look like cracked mud.

-GardenTech brand's Sevin Insect Killer offers several highly effective products to kill spotted lanternfly juveniles and adults by contact and keep protecting for up to three months.
-These non-staining formulas treat shrubs, vegetable gardens, flower gardens, home foundations (up to 2 feet high), and trees (up to heights of 10 feet):
+GardenTech brand's Sevin Insect Killer line offers two highly effective products to kill spotted lanternfly juveniles and adults by contact and keep protecting against spotted lanternflies for up to three months.
+These non-staining formulas treat shrubs, vegetable gardens, flower gardens, home foundations (up to 3 feet high) and trees (up to heights of 10 feet):

 - Sevin Insect Killer Concentrate, designed for use with a pump-style sprayer, is ideal for extensive coverage of small trees, tree trunks, shrubs and outdoor surfaces.
 Spray all surfaces thoroughly.
 Give special attention to tree trunks, where spotted lanternflies frequently congregate.

 - Sevin Insect Killer Ready to Spray attaches to a common garden hose and provides quick, thorough coverage for plants, trees and outdoor areas.
-There is no measuring and mixing required on your part; the convenient container does it for you automatically.
+There is no measuring and mixing required on your part; the convenient container does it for you automatically as you spray.

-Spotted Lanternfly Tips: Spotted lanternfly nymphs don't have wings, but they're strong jumpers.
+Spotted Lanternfly Control Tip: Spotted lanternfly nymphs don't have wings, but they're strong jumpers.
 Be prepared for them to jump when disturbed.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.